AWikia/Level/README.md

 ## Availability
 Everytime a new Level release comes, it will be compiled in the following:
-- Regular and Bold Weights:
+- Thin, Light, Regular, Bold and Black Weights:
   - UltraCondensed Size
   - Condensed Size
   - Medium Size
   - Expanded Size
   - UltraExpanded Size
-- Thin, Light and Black Weights:
-  - Medium Size

 [Try it now](https://awikia.github.io/Level/Main.html)